rackerlabs/support-how-to/content/cloud-block-storage/attach-a-cloud-block-storage-volume-to-an-onmetal-server-through-the-cloud-control-panel.md

     sdd      8:48   0     2G  0 disk

 Now you can use the device, just like on other cloud servers.
-For more information, see [Prepare Your Cloud Block Storage Volume](/how-to/prepare-your-cloud-block-storage-volume).
+For more information, see [Prepare your Cloud Block Storage volume](/how-to/prepare-your-cloud-block-storage-volume).